dcdeepesh/abm/README.md

 ## Samples

 Some samples are included in the repository in `samples`.
 The `.abm` files contain the sources and the corresponding `.output` files contain their outputs.
+The directory `complete` contains more "complete" samples, like full programs, rather than small test programs like the rest of the samples.